ggeorgovassilis/fauxjsp/README.md

   third party taglibs such as [displaytag](http://www.displaytag.org) won't, unless you re-implement them for fauxjsp.
 * Not all core taglibs are supported and not all features of the supported ones are implemented which is not an intentional omission.
 Please submit a bug report if you think something is missing.
 * I didn't read up on JSP/JSTL/servlet specifications.
 This implementation is "steer by sight" (aka "works for me").
-* Your servlet container needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
+* Servlet containers needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
-* I didn't read up on variable scoping; scopes work pretty much like variable scopes in Java blocks.
+* I didn't read up on variable scoping; scopes work similarly to variable scopes in Java blocks.
-* Encodings are pinned to UTF-8.
+* Encoding is pinned to UTF-8.
-* Not all JSP implicit objects are available.
+* Not all JSP [implicit objects](https://docs.oracle.com/cd/E19316-01/819-3669/bnaij/index.html) are available.
 * Newline handling in output may differ from main stream JSP implementations.
 * Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled in Jasper et al.
 * The JSP language ecosystem is rather complex; HTML, JSTL, EL and scriptlets are frequently mixed in the same file which is hard to parse.
-Fauxjsp uses a very simple parser which means that it's likely to get confused by delimiters used in code, e.g.
+Fauxjsp uses a very simple parser which means that it's likely to get confused by characters in EL expressions which have special meaning in XML, e.g.
-"<" or ">" as strings in scriptlets, "{" or "}" as strings in EL etc.
+"<" or ">" as strings in scriptlets, "{" or "}" as strings in EL - you might have to use [named entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references).
+Note that release 0.0.4 significantly improved handling of such characters.

 ### With all these restrictions... why should you bother?

 Because:

-* JSPs and tagfiles reload instantly saving you plenty of time
+* JSPs and tagfiles reload instantly saving you plenty of time and server restarts.
-* fauxjsp is a weaker JSP implementation than Jasper; if it works in fauxjsp, it will probably work in Jasper, too.
+* fauxjsp implements a subset of the JSP specification; if it works in fauxjsp, it will probably work in Jasper, too.

 ## Getting started